Clear some space on your camera. You’re about to go photo wild.

 9. The Rio Grande rooftop

-Local tip: Enjoy views with strong margaritas and Mexican food at the Rio Grande.
+Enjoy views with strong margaritas and Mexican food at the Rio Grande.
 The Rio’s rooftop, built in 2006, is beloved for its direct Flatiron views.
 It’s so popular, in fact, that there’s often a wait to get a seat up there, but it’s worth it.
+The Rio renovated its rooftop early 2019 and reopened for the springtime.
+The updates include more space on the rooftop (by removing a fountain) and updated patio furniture.

-The roof has its own bar and a large, lovely, Mexican-tile fountain as the centerpiece.
+The roof has its own bar.
 The 1,200-square-foot patio is festive and upbeat; it can be loud and you may end up tightly packed in, due to limited space.

 The Rio is casual.
-You dine on wooden benches, smaller wooden tables or Emu patio furniture.
+You dine on wooden benches or nice outdoor furniture.
 Some are topped with umbrellas.
 There are also standing heaters to keep it warm when temps drop.

 How to get there: It’s hard to miss, just a block south of the Pearl Street Mall.
 At 1101 Walnut St., the Rio is a Boulder institution that has been offering foothills views for decades.